AlexandreCarlton/dotfiles/README.md

 sed to inline replace the relevant fields and reload everything.
 Or, have includes for a file which is a symlink to another small config.
 This way we're only modifying symlinks.
+One way would be to have a repo dedicated entirely to hosting and switching between these themes.

 ### Replace xinit
 Xinit was used to rootlessly start Xorg, but now we have systemd!
 Problem is, a number of these things in xinit were useful.
 It might pay to just keep the sourcing of everything in xinitrc and call that via systemd.
 Or we could have a unit for each script; not as scalable, but finer grained.

+### Alternative browser
+Chromium is far too taxing on resources.
+However, I do really enjoy it's adblocking through uBlock and uMatrix.

+Enter Uzbl, which is lighter, and add Polipo (lighter than Squid) and Prixovy.